Click

 We have here another of those words, like satellite, in which the wrong consonant is doubled.
 AR is usually seen as being pronounced with a broad-A (or short-O, same sound): par, bar, star.
 To show a short-A sound before R, we consequently tend to double the R: arrow, barren, garret.
 A double consonant also often signals that the syllable before takes stress, which is not the case with "parallel".
 If we merely reverse the double and single consonants, we get a clearer spelling: "parralel".

-My thanks to "Dogs..." for suggesting reform of this word, tho I chose a different solution.
+____________________My thanks to "Dogs..." for suggesting reform of this word, tho I chose a different solution.

 Friday, November 23, 2007: "offiss" for "office"

-The OFF- part of "office" is also ambiguous.
+-ICE is ambiguous.
+In itself, "ice" is a word, pronounced with a long-I. That same sound applies to words like device and suffice.
+But -ICE can also have a short-I, which it should not, given the presence of a silent-E after the C, which the reader should be able to rely upon as signaling a long-I: justice, avarice.
+There are even words that are pronounced both ways, by different people: cockatrice.
+And there are oddballs pronounced neither way: caprice (ka.prées), cantratrice (four pronounciations: kàan.ta.trée.chae, kàan.ta.trées, kòn.ta.trée.chae, kòn.ta.trées). -ISS, however, is clear.The OFF- part of "office" is also ambiguous.
 The rule that a double consonant cues a short vowel would yield the pronunciation of (short-O followed by an F-sound, not the preposterous spelling "of", which is a word actually pronounced uv).
 Unfortunately, the chaos we call the English spelling 'system' includes the spelling "off" for what most people say as auf (an AU-sound as in haul followed by an F-sound) but which some people do indeed say as of, with a short-O (or broad-A, same sound), probably as a spelling-pronunciation.
 Since both pronunciations are common, we both need not and dare not revise the spelling to "aufiss" but must leave the OFF-: "offiss".

 Thursday, November 22, 2007: "nienth" for "ninth"